Fees & Funding

 Financial Support

-You may also find it helpful to look at an estimate of the basic living expenses for students at Queen’s, and other funding opportunities on the School of Graduate Studies website.
+The cost to attend Smith School of Business will vary.
+You may find it helpful to look at an estimate of basic living expenses for students at Queen’s.

 Smith MSc/PhD Graduate Scholarship